dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Was working on the css thing from yesterday.
 Read some new cool stuff and tried them but I wasn't able to find the cause.

 **Thoughts**: There are a lot of things in html and css itself that can be done to improve page load time and here I was thinking it's mainly related to JS alone.
 Leason Learned :)

+### Day 33: Feb-04-18 Sunday
+**Today's Progress**: Was looking into AWS.
+Played a little around IAM and S3.
+There are way too many services in AWS.

+**Thoughts**: Trying to learn more about EC2 and cloud formation scripts and architecting infrastructure.